-The analyst may argue that, with the work already behind schedule and with demanding reporting needs staring at him, there is no time for this final review.
-However, if he skips it, he may deny his reporting the balanced current perspective that his client will find most persuasive.
+The analyst may argue that, with the work already behind schedule and with demanding reporting needs staring at him, there is no time for these reviews.
+However, if he skips them, he may deny his reporting the balanced current perspective that his client will find most persuasive.